QuentinRouchet/Create-a-game-in-JS/part_1.md

 * The ```update()``` function will help us change this state.
 * The ```draw()``` function will help us display/draw elements on the canvas, so we can see the game itself (in this case we can see a doodler and platforms).

 To these essential function, we will add a `playing` and a `gameOver` function.
 The playing function will define the state of our game: is it running, or are we on another screen (the reset/game over screen)?
 The gameOver function will determine is the doodler has fallen outside the screen, which would mean that the game is over.
+The ```playing()``` contain the state of the game when it's running, the ```gameOver()``` contain the game over screen.

 ```javascript
 const game = {